4 Person Yoga Poses Beginners

 How to Do It:

-3. Lift Together: On an inhale, press through your feet and lift your hips towards the ceiling, creating a bridge with your body.
+- Inhale to lift: Ground through your feet and press your hips away from the floor, creating a bridge with between both ends of body.

 Benefits:

-• Spinal Health: This pose promotes flexibility and strength in the spine.
+- Spinal health: This asana lends flexibility and strength to the spine.

 Tips for Practicing Four-Person Yoga Poses

-1. Communication: Before attempting any group pose, communicate clearly with your partners.
-Make sure everyone understands the pose and their role in it.
+- Communicate Before any kind of group pose you should communicate with your partners.
+Does everyone understand the pose and what they do in it?

-2. Trust: Trust is crucial in group yoga.
-You need to trust that your partners will support you, and they need to trust that you’ll do the same.
+- Reliance: So trust is paramount to teamwork in yoga.
+You have to know that your partners will be there for you and they need to trust in the same.

-3. Warm-Up: Always begin with a proper warm-up to prepare your muscles and joints for the practice.
-This helps prevent injuries and makes the poses more accessible.
+- Warm-Up: First, always a good warm up to your muscles and joints ready for the practice.
+This will help prevent injuries and allow for more accessible poses.

 Also read: Yoga Retreat for Beginners – A Path to Wellness and Inner Peace